ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/emr-etl-runner/Setting-up-EC2-instance-for-EmrEtlRunner-and-StorageLoader.md

     --cidr 0.0.0.0/0
 ```

-**4. Create SSH key-pair named on the local machine.** We named it "snowplow-ec2" here.
+**4. Create SSH key-pair named on the local machine**

+We named it "snowplow-ec2" here.

 ```sh
 $ aws ec2 create-key-pair --key-name snowplow-ec2 \